crocroque/CoordinateSystem/README.md

 to return to the initial zoom press "r"

 ## Screenshot
-Press "s" for take a screenshot of the screen
+Press "s" for take a screenshot of the screen who will be saved as "screenshot.png"